intra2net/avocado-i2n/doc/api/README.rst

 ::

    avocado manu setup=unittest ut_filter=*_helper_unittest.py

-This will run only the unit tests that end with '\_helper\_unittest.py'.
+This will run only the unit tests that end with ’_helper_unittest.py’.

-If you are developing your own unit test for a utility, you only need to follow the guide about unit testing in python and put your own test module next to the utility with the name ``<my-utility>_unittest.py`` and it will be automatically discovered when you run the "unittest" manual step.
+If you are developing your own unit test for a utility, you only need to follow the guide about unit testing in python and put your own test module next to the utility with the name ``<my-utility>_unittest.py`` and it will be automatically discovered when you run the “unittest” manual step.

 Internal nodes
 ~~~~~~~~~~~~~~

-If you want to run a test "out of the law" of automated setup, i.e. an
+If you want to run a test “out of the law” of automated setup, i.e. an
 internal test node instead of a regular (leaf) test, you can use the
 *internal* tool or manual step

 ::

    avocado manu setup=internal node=set_provider vms=vm1

 This will run an internal test (used by the Cartesian graph for
 automated setup) completely manually, i.e. without performing any
 automated setup or requiring any present state as well as setting any
 state.
 This implies that you can escape any automated setup/cleanup
 steps but are responsible for any setup/cleanup that is required by the